 Colorado Springs, Colorado

 In Colorado Springs, fireworks erupt across the skies in the Pikes Peak Region on 4th of July each year.
 For the rest of your weekend getaway, you can hike your way around the area, perusing breathtaking natural sights like the Garden of the Gods, Red Rock Canyon and Broadmoor Seven Falls.

 Don’t miss: This year, the Colorado Springs Philharmonic and Colorado Springs Sports Corporation present the Star-Spangled Symphony and July 4th Block Party, a free concert and a block party at the Pikes Peak Center downtown.
 There will be a beer garden, food vendors and a 90-minute free concert.

 Where to stay: The Colorado Springs Marriott makes a perfect home base for summer outdoor enthusiasts interested in climbing or hiking excursions at area highlights like Pikes Peak, Cave of the Winds and Garden of the Gods.
 After a day of exploration, continue the outdoor appreciation on the hotel restaurant’s stylish patio, which will feature fantastic views of the 4th of July fireworks.

 Huntington Beach, California

 Surf City U.S.A. has one of the longest-running 4th of July parade traditions in the country, with a neighborhood celebration that’s been taking place since 1904 and is the largest 4th of July celebration west of the Mississippi.
-There are four days of activities planned for the 2022 holiday weekend, including the Surf City 5k Run and the Pier Plaza Festival, complete with vendors, food, and live performances.
+There are several days of activities planned for the 2023 holiday weekend, including the Surf City 5K Run and the Pier Plaza Festival, complete with vendors, food and live performances.